Steven B. Sample

 USC marked many major milestones under Sample’s leadership.
 The university recruited some of the most academically talented freshman classes in the country, more than doubled sponsored research to $430 million a year, and completed two comprehensive, university-wide strategic planning processes designed to take USC to new levels of academic excellence.
-It also mounted the most successful fundraising campaign in history, raising $2.85 billion and becoming the only university to receive four separate nine-figure gifts in one campaign: $112.5 million from Alfred E. Mann to establish the Alfred E. Mann Institute for Biomedical Engineering, $120 million from Ambassador Walter Annenberg to create the Annenberg Center for Communication, $110 million from the W. M. Keck Foundation for the Keck School of Medicine of USC, and a second gift of $100 million from the Annenberg Foundation to support the USC Annenberg School for Communication and Journalism.
+It also mounted the most successful fundraising campaign, raising $2.85 billion and becoming the only university to receive four separate nine-figure gifts in one campaign: $112.5 million from Alfred E. Mann to establish the Alfred E. Mann Institute for Biomedical Engineering, $120 million from Ambassador Walter Annenberg to create the Annenberg Center for Communication, $110 million from the W. M. Keck Foundation for the Keck School of Medicine of USC, and a second gift of $100 million from the Annenberg Foundation to support the USC Annenberg School for Communication and Journalism.
 Important new facilities that opened under Sample’s watch included USC University Hospital, Thomas and Dorothy Leavey Library, Jane Hoffman Popovich and J. Kristoffer Popovich Hall, the International Residential College at Parkside, Zilkha Neurogenetic Institute, USC Viterbi School of Engineering’s Ronald Tutor Hall and USC Norris Comprehensive Cancer Center expansion project, to name a few.
 What is more, USC was named “College of the Year 2000” by Time magazine and the Princeton Review for the university’s extensive community-service programs.

 Los Angeles is rocked by riots, but the USC campus emerges unscathed.